Fred Iklé: Later life

 Iklé remained at the Defense Department until 1988, when he joined the Center for Strategic and International Studies (CSIS).
 Iklé served as a Commissioner on the National Commission on Terrorism, which produced the Report of the National Commission on Terrorism in June 2000, and he served for nine years as Director of the National Endowment for Democracy.

 He also co-chaired the bipartisan Commission on Integrated Long-Term Strategy, which published Discriminate Deterrence in January 1988.
 In 1975 and 1987, Iklé received the highest civilian award of the Department of Defense, the Medal for Distinguished Public Service.
 In 1988, he was awarded the Bronze Palm.

 Iklé served as chairman of the Board of the Telos Corporation and as a director of the Zurich-American Insurance Companies.
 He was a Director of CMC Energy Services and served as Governor of the Smith Richardson Foundation and as a Director of the U.S. Committee for Human Rights in North Korea.

 He was a founding signatory of the Project for the New American Century's 1997 "statement of principles."

 He was the author of several books and numerous articles on defense, foreign policy, and arms control, including How Nations Negotiate and Every War Must End.

+Personal life

+On December 23, 1959, Iklé married Doris Margaret Eisemann (1928–2012), an economist of German Jewish origins.
+They had two daughters together;